azavea/terraform-aws-cloudtrail/README.md

 - `create_s3_bucket` - Whether or not to create a new S3 bucket.
 When `false`, you must provide a valid bucket to `s3_bucket_name` (default: `true`)
 - `s3_bucket_name` - Name of the S3 bucket to store logs in (required)
+- `s3_key_prefix` - Specifies the S3 key prefix that precedes the name of the bucket you have designated for log file delivery (Optional)
 - `enable_s3_bucket_expiration` - Specifies whether to enable an expiration policy for the log stora   ge bucket (default: `false`)
 - `s3_bucket_days_to_expiration` - How many days to store logs before they will be deleted.
 Only applies if `enable_s3_bucket_expiration` is true (default: `90`)